sreeharipavvatta/CGSprint1/README.md

 # Defect Programmer Assignment
 This project aims to develop a Defect Programmer Assignments application where clients of a Software Development company report defects in software they purchased.
 These defects are assigned to programmers depending on the functional area they are handling.

+Read complete [SRS](Project/SRS/SRS_DefectProgrammer.pdf) Document here.

 ## Directory Structure
 1. [Project](Project/): Main Project folder.